dyc3/senior-design/solution-overview.typ

 Note how the connection to the balancer is optional.
 The main differences between this and @Figure::monolith-class-current are:
 + Monoliths now have 2 types of clients representing how the client is connecting to the Monolith.
 + The RoomManager and ClientManager no longer communicate through Redis.

+== Production deployment

+Fly abstracts away the details of deploying applications to specific computers.
+Instead, Fly provides "machines" that are effectively docker container instances.
+Machines can be deployed to multiple regions, but a machine can only be deployed to one region at a time because it maps directly to a physical server.
+Machines belong to "Apps", which represents a base docker image from which machines are created.

+The plan is to deploy OTT in multiple regions.
+Currently, OTT is deployed in the `ewr` region in Newark, NJ. `ewr` will remain the primary region.
+The `cdg` region will be the secondary region, located in Paris.
+To save on cost, exactly 1 Balancer and 1 Monolith will be deployed in each region. @Figure::deployment-geo shows how OTT will be deployed in production. `fly-proxy` is a reverse proxy managed by Fly that sits in front of every Fly application.
+It is used to terminate TLS and provide a single hostname for all applications.
+All inter-app communication is done in a wireguard network, encrypted.

+#figure(
+  image("figures/deployment-geo.svg"),
+  caption: "Deployment Diagram: How OTT will be deployed in production across multiple regions."
+) <Figure::deployment-geo>